 Mesmerizing view!
 It even shows on the model!
 The great thing about the presentation of this project is that they didn't try to push it towards the future that would make it look like an attempt to copy a traditional building, in fact it's very humble in presentation that one would feel it totally fits.

-It looks like a map from the 80's framed on one of the municipalities walls!
+It looks like a map from the 80's framed on one of the municipality walls!

 Ando's Maritime Museum was described by Mr. Charles Jencks as 'the least successful icon of the four projects, it's offering Tadao's style rather than a new icon'.
 It's obvious that it's an Ando signature minimalist composition, but personally I don't think that sets it back anywhere from being the most symbolic and relating to it's purpose of the four projects!